Hi, I’m Rachel Pfanz and I lead the website maintenance team at Emily Journey & Associates.

 Look at it this way . . . we don’t build websites.
 We definitely get plenty of referrals for lucrative website development projects but taking on those projects would be a distraction.
 We prefer to fill our workdays with the special projects and updates requested by our website maintenance clients.

-And, my clients are happy.
+And, our clients are happy.

 Unprofessional, overpriced web developers and designers are the reality for many businesses today.
 But it doesn’t have to be your reality.
 Whatever your company website needs are, let’s talk about them!